Think tank: 19th century

+20th century

-Several major current think tanks were founded in the 19th century.
-The Royal United Services Institute was founded in 1831 in London, and the Fabian Society in 1884.
-The oldest American think tank, the Carnegie Endowment for International Peace, was founded in Washington, D.C., in 1910 by philanthropist Andrew Carnegie.
+The oldest United States–based think tank, the Carnegie Endowment for International Peace, was founded in Washington, D.C., in 1910 by philanthropist Andrew Carnegie.
 Carnegie charged trustees to use the fund to "hasten the abolition of international war, the foulest blot upon our civilization."
 The Brookings Institution was founded shortly thereafter in 1916 by Robert S. Brookings and was conceived as a bipartisan "research center modeled on academic institutions and focused on addressing the questions of the federal government."

 After 1945, the number of policy institutes increased, with many small new ones forming to express various issues and policy agendas.
 Until the 1940s, most think tanks were known only by the name of the institution.
 During the Second World War, think tanks were often referred to as "brain boxes".